 3. Food Dish

 Your new Goldendoodle puppy is going to need a food dish.
 Some people like stainless steel food dishes because they are easy to clean.
 I have had dogs who have eaten out of stainless steals and dogs who didn’t like stainless steel because of the sound their tags made when they hit the bowl.
 If your pup eats quickly, you may consider a slow-feeder bowl or even a muffin tin!
-Alternatively, you may prefer ceramic, like this food and water bowl set that is food-grade and lead-free.
+Alternatively, your puppy may prefer ceramic, like this food and water bowl set that is weighted, food-grade, and lead-free.
 With my Goldendoodle, I use a ceramic bowl for her first meal, and then I am a big proponent of ditching the bowl and offering her second and third meals in a canine-enrichment feeder.
 To learn more about canine-enrichment feeders, go to my post titled Ditch the Bowl – Four Clever Ways to Feed Your Goldendoodle.

 4. Water Bowl

 Your new Goldendoodle puppy is going to need access to clean water throughout the day.
 If you research water bowls, it would seem that everyone has their favourite.
-Some like to have a food and water bowl set, while others like a bowl that has a water holder attached like this one gallon-sized bowl, so they don’t need to fill the bowl as often.
+Some prefer to have a food and water bowl set, while others like a bowl that has a water holder attached like this one-gallon-sized bowl, so they don’t need to fill the bowl as often.
 The Neater Feeder is also a popular choice.
 As a puppy, my Goldendoodle enjoyed standing in her bowl and making a mess.
 Also, since she has a fuzzy muppet face, her beard would ultimately soak up the water from her bowl and she would drip water all over the house.
 After some trial and error, the best bowl I found for her was this one from LumoLeaf.
 It solved all of our problems and I highly recommend it.

 Your puppy should continue to eat the food it was eating before you brought it home.
 I recommend continuing with this food for a month or two and then slowly transitioning your puppy over to a food of your or your veterinarian’s choice depending on its dietary needs.